How Much Does a Trust Cost?

 three children confused wondering what a trust costs

-Although revocable trusts tend to cost more than last wills to create, they often save money on the back end by avoiding probate and its associated expenses.
+Although revocable trusts tend to cost more than last wills to create and require some additional maintenance during your life, revocable trusts can sometimes save money on the back end by avoiding probate and its associated expenses.

 How you create your revocable living trust

-You can create your will by yourself, with the help of an estate planning attorney, or through a digital service like Just In Case Estates.
+You can create your revocable living trust by yourself, with the help of an estate planning attorney, or through digital trustmaking software like Just In Case Estates.

 Bar graph showing cost to create a trust